Trump's lawyer says search for classified documents at Trump's properties is over - ExBulletin

 Trump’s lawyer says search for classified documents at Trump’s properties is over

-One of Donald Trump’s lawyers said on Sunday he had completed his search for classified documents at the former president’s properties and turned over what he had found to the Justice Department.
+(CNN) – One of Donald Trump’s attorneys said Sunday they have completed their search for classified documents at the former president’s properties and turned over what they found to the Justice Department.

-Timothy Parlatore, who is representing Trump in both the special counsel’s investigation into former presidents’ handling of classified documents and the investigation related to the January 6, 2021 attack on the US Capitol, confirmed that other classified documents had been found during a search in December and turned over to the Ministry of Justice.
+Timothy Parlatore, who is representing Trump in both the special counsel’s investigation into the former president’s handling of classified documents and the investigation related to the January 6, 2021 attack on the US Capitol, confirmed that d Other classified documents had been found during a search in December and turned over. at the Ministry of Justice.

-He also confirmed that Trump’s team gave the DOJ an empty manila folder marked “Classified Evening Summary” after receiving a subpoena for the article, which was found in the former president’s bedroom.
+He also confirmed that Trump’s team gave the DOJ an empty manila folder marked “Classified Evening Summary” after receiving a subpoena for this article, which was found in the former president’s bedroom. .

 According to Parlatore, Trump had actually used the empty folder as a lampshade to block out a light on his landline phone that kept him awake at night.